Board of Trustees

 Ernest E. Zomalt, Ph.D., TRUSTEE

 Dr. Zomalt has worked in educational administration for over 30 years.
-His career included 20 years at UCSB, culminating with the position of Assistant Vice Chancellor, Student Affairs.
-He moved to CSU San Marcos in 1990 as Vice President, Student Affairs, and in 1993 was appointed Executive Vice President, the position he held until his retirement in 2000.
-He has been a member of Pacifica Graduate Institute's Board since 1991 and served as Chair from 1997 – 2015.
+His career included 20 years at the University of California, Santa Barbara, culminating with the position of Assistant Vice Chancellor, Student Affairs.
+He then moved to California State University at San Marcos.
+In 1993, he was appointed Executive Vice President, the position he held until his retirement in 2000.
+He has been a member of Pacifica’s Board since 1991 and served as Chair from 1997-2014.

 Russ Revlin, Ph.D., VICE CHAIR

-Dr. Revlin was an early faculty member in Pacifica's Clinical Psychology Program and is a Professor of Psychology at UCSB.
-His research focuses on how adults and children imagine possible worlds.
-He has served Pacifica's Board since 1995.
+Dr. Revlin was an early faculty member in Pacifica’s Clinical Psychology Program and is an Emeritus Professor of Psychology at the University of California at Santa Barbara.
+His research focuses on how adults and children imagine possible worlds and carries these findings forward to building Pacifica into the future.
+He has served on Pacifica’s Board since 1995.